medined/jodoc/README.md

 ./run-image.sh
 ```

+# Run client program

-And lastly, you can run the client program.
+Now, you can run the client program.
 It looks for a "demo" table,
 creating it if not found.
 The first time the client program is run, it will
 display a "TABLE DOES NOT EXIST" message.
 The second time it will display
 "TABLE EXISTS" message proving that you are connecting to Accumulo and